Current progress

 Wallonia

-The aim of this JV is to connect at least 500,000 homes and businesses in Wallonia by 2028.
+The aim of this JV is to connect 600,000 homes and businesses in Wallonia by 2028.

 Flanders

-Fiberklaar’s goal is to connect at least 1.5 million homes and businesses in Flanders by 2028.
+Fiberklaar’s goal is to connect 1.5 million homes and businesses in Flanders by 2028.

 German-Speaking Community